Ford Bronco Teaser Reveals Spring 2020 Date For Unveiling

 Gallery: Ford Bronco Teaser Video

+The first version of the Bronco emblem spelled the model name in script, and the letters later evolved to get a blockier font treatment.
+The new version continues the transformation by opting for an even more angular appearance.

-Unfortunately, this video doesn't even provide a glimpse of the new Bronco.
-However, it heavily implies a spiritual connection to the previous models.
+Unfortunately, this video doesn't even provide a glimpse of the new Bronco's body.
+However, it heavily implies a spiritual connection to the previous models by showing the progression since the original.

+Ford isn't yet releasing many official details about the new Bronco, but leaked info shines some light on what to expect.
+The SUV shares its frame with the Ranger pickup and would be available in two- or four-door bodies – although perhaps not at launch.
+A so-called "Air Roof" would allow for open-top driving, and patents suggest the doors might be removable, too.

+At the model's introduction, the only powertrain offering might be the 2.3-liter turbocharged four-cylinder that makes 270 horsepower (201 kilowatts) and 310 pound-feet (420 Newton-meters) of torque in the Ranger.
+A seven-speed manual gearbox might be on the options list.
+Ford CEO Jim Hackett also suggests a hybrid variant being available at some point.